Untwisted Gromov-Witten invariants of Riemann-Finsler manifolds: Proof of Theorem

-is smooth, $S ^{1}$ invariant and satisfies the Palais-Smale condition.
+The energy function $\operatorname{energy} _{g'}: \mathcal{L} _{\beta } X \to \mathbb{R} $, defined as above, is smooth, $S ^{1}$ invariant and satisfies the Palais-Smale condition.
 The flow for its negative gradient vector field $V$ is complete, and we can do Morse theory mostly as usual.
 This is understood starting with the work of Klingenberg~\cite{cite_KlingenbergClosedGeodesics}, with the framework of Palais and Smale ~\cite{cite_PalaisSmale}.
-In our case, $e _{g'}$ is moreover a Morse-Bott function with critical manifolds $C _{o}$ corresponding to $S ^{1}$ families of geodesics, for each closed geodesic string $o$.
+Note that all this also applies to $\mathcal{U}$.
+In our case, $\operatorname{energy} _{g'}$ is moreover a Morse-Bott function with critical manifolds $C _{o}$ corresponding to $S ^{1}$ families of geodesics, for each geodesic string $o$.

-There is an induced Morse-Bott cell decomposition on $L _{\beta }X$, meaning a stratification formed by $V$ unstable manifolds of the above mentioned critical manifolds $C _{o}$.
+There is an induced Morse-Bott cell decomposition on $\mathcal{U} $, meaning a stratification formed by $V$ unstable manifolds of the above mentioned critical manifolds $C _{o}$.
 This is Bott's extension of the fundamental Morse decomposition theorem.
-Now the $S ^{1}$ action on $L _{\beta }X$ is free by the condition that $\beta $ is not a power.
-This action is not smooth, but is continuous and so taking the topological $S ^{1}$ quotient we get a standard CW cell decomposition of $L _{\beta }X/S ^{1}$ with one $k$-cell for each closed $g'$-geodesic string $o$ of index $\operatorname {morse} (o) = k$.
-(The ``index'' means the Morse-Bott index of the critical manifold $C _{o}$.)
-All of the above is understood, see for instance ~\cite{cite_GromollMeyerGeodesics}.
+Now the $S ^{1}$ action on $\mathcal{L} _{\beta}X$ is free by the condition that $\beta $ is not a power.
+This action is not smooth, but it is continuous.
+So taking the topological $S ^{1}$ quotient, we get a CW cell decomposition of $\mathcal{U}/S ^{1}$, with one $k$-cell for each closed $g'$-geodesic string $o$ in $\mathcal{U}$, with Morse index $\operatorname {morse} (o) = k$.
+(Here the Morse index is the Morse-Bott index of the critical manifold $C _{o}$.)
+All of the above is well understood, see for instance ~\cite{cite_GromollMeyerGeodesics}.